Currently set to Index

 Water Chillers vs. Air Chillers

-Overall, water-cooled chillers are more expensive but typically more effective and long-living.
-They cost less energy to use but can have higher maintenance costs and effort, to ensure water quality, freeze protection, and more.
+Overall, water-cooled chillers are more expensive but typically more effective and long-lasting.
+They cost less energy to use but can require higher maintenance costs and effort to ensure water quality, freeze protection, and more.
 With closed-loop recirculating chiller systems, you will not have to worry about the often-mentioned contra of costs for a steady water supply.

-Which one is the right choice is mostly dependent on the circumstances they are being used in.
+Which one is the right choice depends mostly on the circumstances in which it is being used.
 For example, the heavy use of fans in air chillers will create a louder noise, which might be unsuitable for smaller workspaces.
 Their efficiency will also be reduced in poorly ventilated indoor spaces.
-They are, for the exact opposite reason, great choices for outdoor installments with free and unlimited air supply.
+For the exact opposite reason, they are great choices for outdoor installments with free and unlimited air supply.

 An expert will help you find the right choice for your individual use and demands.